paypal-examples/react-integration/README.md

 # React App PayPal Integration

-A sample app demonstrating the use of [react-paypal-js](https://github.com/paypal/react-paypal-js) to add PayPal buttons to a basic React app.
+A sample app demonstrating the use of the Smart Payment Buttons React driver to add PayPal buttons to a basic React app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Get started
+## Get Started

 Install the dependencies...